BrandonRomano/wrecker/README.md

 - `BaseURL`: This is the base URL of the API you will be using
 - `HttpClient`: This is an instance of an http.Client.
 Feel free to tweak this as much as you would like.
 - `DefaultContentType`: This is the value of the `Content-Type` header that will be added to every request.
 This can be overridden at request level, but for convenience you can set a default.
+- `RequestInterceptor`: This is an interceptor that can update every request before it gets sent out.
+This can safely be set to nil if you do not have a need for a request interceptor.

 You're only going to have to do this once, but if you still find it's too verbose or you don't need the flexibility you can do this: